patofoto/Demon_Klipper_Essentials_Unified/README.md

 ## All sounds great right!?
 Ok well here’s the tricky bit!
 …Well its not that tricky because I got it all written down here for you to just copy/paste into your setup!

-### FOR ANY FILE SPECIFIC INSTRUCTIONS & VARIABLES PLEASE CHECK THE FILE TEXT!
+### FOR ANY FILE SPECIFIC INSTRUCTIONS PLEASE CHECK THE FILE TEXT!

 **Don’t just install & run them & wonder why they don’t work!
 They WILL need setting up once on your system.
 Damage to your machine may result if the macros are run without the prerequisites or without the correct setup before first use!**